 - Move the baseURI decorator into a handler that deals with all the other requests rather than specifying the baseURI at the top level of the route.
 If you are using IG 7.1 and later, you can alternatively set the useOriginalUri property in the SamlFederationHandler to force the handler to use the original URI instead of the rebased URI when validating RelayState and Assertion Consumer Location URLs.
 See SamlFederationHandler for further information.

-See How do I use the baseURI and originalURI in IG 6.x and 7.x? for further information on using the baseURI effectively.
+See How do I use the baseURI and originalURI in IG (All versions)? for further information on using the baseURI effectively.

 - Apply one of the solutions discussed in IG (All versions) redirects to HTTP when a reverse proxy or load balancer is doing SSL/TLS offloading depending on the version you are using, and whether IG is in web container mode or in standalone mode.